 The W90 modules show the most dramatic differences in power output between monofacial and bifacial modules.
 For these west-facing modules, direct sunlight is only incident on the front side for half of the day (afternoon).
-Figure 12 shows P{monofacial}, P{bifacial}, and BG_i for the W90 modules.
+Figure 12 shows $P{monofacial}$ , $P{bifacial}$ , and $BG_i$ for the W90 modules.
 To show the impact of sun angles, P and BG values are plotted as color intensities, arranged by solar azimuth on the x-axis and solar elevation on the y-axis.
 Not surprisingly, these plots show that the monofacial modules produce significant power only in the afternoon hours.
 The bifacial modules, however, produce power in two distinct peaks: once in the morning and once in the afternoon.
-The bifacial modules produce less power around solar noon, when direct light travels almost parallel to the plane of the modules and so little direct or reflected sunlight is incident on the modules.
-As expected based on this pattern, the instantaneous bifacial gain is very large in the morning hours: BG_i can exceed 900%, meaning that bifacial power may be as much as 10x the monofacial power., BG_i is smaller around solar noon and in the afternoon hours.
+The bifacial modules produce less power around solar noon, when direct light travels almost parallel to the plane of the modules and so little direct or reflected sunlight is incident on the morning hours: BGi can exceed 900%, meaning that bifacial power may be as much as 10x the monofacial power., BGi is smaller around solar noon and in the afternoon hours.